gonnot/codjo-install-workstation/windows/readme.md

 OSX Contributor - codjo.net
 ============================

-This module contains all the needed information to contribute to [framework codjo.net](http://codjo.net) in an OSX environement.
+This module contains all the needed information to contribute to [framework codjo.net](http://codjo.net) in an Windows environment.

 # Pre-requisites